haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 On our own cluster, running in MPI mode with 250 cores on AMD EPYC 7451 processors the run completed in 1h23min.
 The same run on a single node using all 96 threads took on the same architecture 4 hours and 8 minutes.

-On the Fugaku supercomputer used for the EU ASEAN HPC school, running on a single node (48 [armv8 A64FX](https://github.com/fujitsu/A64FX){:target="_blank" processors), this run completed in about 23 hours.
+On the Fugaku supercomputer used for the EU ASEAN HPC school, running on a single node (48 [armv8 A64FX](https://github.com/fujitsu/A64FX){:target="_blank" processors}, this run completed in about 23 hours.

 <hr>